-Carla Konsten, Counsellor for Agriculture, Nature and Food Quality of The Netherlands Embassy in Ankara, commissioned a research from Wageningen-UR to explore the priorities for enhancing the bilateral cooperation in the field of biodiversity protection.
+Carla Konsten, Counsellor for Agriculture, Nature and Food Quality of The Netherlands Embassy in Ankara from 2005 to 2009, commissioned a research from Wageningen-UR to explore the priorities for enhancing the bilateral cooperation in the field of biodiversity protection.
 The research should focus on the priorities on the Turkish side in the field of the conservation of biodiversity and the possibilities for an effective contribution to this aim through bilateral cooperation with the Dutch side.
 Possibilities to extend the current cooperation into a larger and more continuous 'Green Knowledge Exchange' between The Netherlands and Turkey should be explored.

-This report is based, in the first place, on interviews held with representatives of Ministries and NGOs in Turkey which are currently involved in addressing biodiversity issues in Turkey.
+This report is based, in the first place, on interviews held with representatives of Ministries and NGOs in Turkey (2007) and with representatives of Ministries and NGOs in The Netherlands (partly 2007 and partly 2008) which are currently involved in addressing biodiversity issues in Turkey.
 In the second place the report includes the outcomes of a workshop held in Ankara with representatives from Turkish Ministries and NGOs and representatives of the Dutch Ministry of Agriculture, Nature and Food Quality in November 2007.
+Thirdly, the report provides a SWOT analysis and comparison of the information obtained form Turkish side and the information provided by organisations based in The Netherlands.